Skopje Fortress: Excavation and restoration efforts

 The opposition, Macedonian and Albanian, condemned the violence, criticized the prime minister Nikola Gruevski for creating inter-ethnic tensions and called on the government to take responsibility for it.
 The Social Democratic Union of Macedonia, the most numerous opposition party, claimed that this event was staged as an attempt to distract the people of Macedonia from the reigning poverty and corruption.
-The Albanian New Democracy also reacted that "they should not destroy the future of the country by focusing on its past" The Turkish Ministry of Foreign Affairs reacted:
+The Albanian New Democracy also reacted that "they should not destroy the future of the country by focusing on its past".
+The Turkish Ministry of Foreign Affairs reacted:

 "The decision of the Government of Macedonia to construct a church-museum on the Skopje Fortress on its most visible spot is going to create serious tensions in the society.
-Turkey pays special attention to preserving and protecting the cultural heritage that is left in Macedonia from the Ottoman Empire".
+Turkey pays special attention to preserving and protecting the cultural heritage that is left in Macedonia from the Ottoman Empire."

 Various political analysts claimed that the incident was orchestrated by the Macedonian and Albanian governing parties, namely VMRO-DPMNE and the Democratic Union for Integration.
-Vllado Dimovski, head of the "Center for inter-ethnic tolerance" in Macedonia, stated that "the coalition partners (VMRO-DPMNE and DUI) orchestrated the violent event on the Skopje Fortress to distract the public from the problems that the country is facing".
+Vlado Dimovski, head of the "Center for inter-ethnic tolerance" in Macedonia, stated that "the coalition partners (VMRO-DPMNE and DUI) orchestrated the violent event on the Skopje Fortress to distract the public from the problems that the country is facing".